nurnisi/algorithms-and-data-structures/README.md

 # 👨🏻‍💻 Algorithms and Data Structures

-My journey to get a job at top technology company.
+My journey to get a job at a top technology company.

 ## Sources